Call Today - 24/7 Emergency Services

 How to Get Rid of Mildew Smell

-Getting rid of mildew smells can be easier said than done.
-Traditional air fresheners or sprays may mask the smell for a moment, but it’s not a permanent solution.
-In some cases, you may be able to resolve the issue on your own.
+In some cases, you can resolve the issue on your own.
 For example, if clothes are left in the washer too long and develop a strong smell, rerun the wash cycle and dry immediately.
-But it’s always best to ask for professional help in more severe cases.
+But in more severe cases, it’s always best to get professional help.

 Step One: Identify the Source

 What does mildew smell like?
 Can you see it?
-How do you find where the smell is coming from?
-These are all critical questions to ask when you first notice a strong odor in your home.
-To guide a professional’s assessment of your home, gather some initial facts for the project manager:
+How do you locate where the smell’s coming from?
+These are all critical questions when you first notice a strong odor in your home.

 Mildew vs. mold

 Mildew and mold both present as types of fungi growth in the home.
 However, professionals must distinguish between the two types to treat them properly.
-Typically, mold appears with a higher profile and is darker in color (i.e., deep green or black).
+Mold typically appears with a higher profile and is darker in color (i.e., deep green or black).
 In contrast, mildew is flatter and becomes darker over time, transitioning from a light white color to gray or brown.
 Once a SERVPRO® professional assesses your situation, they can create a plan specifically designed to address your mildew or mold remediation needs.

 Step Two: Schedule an Assessment